Instagram stories: how the “new snapchat” can help your business

 Unlike Snapchat, however, Instagram already has a solid business advertising structure and reputation for highly engaged users and shoppers.
 Well … Snapchat has somewhat of a reputation too, but their early emphasis on disappearing photos did no favors for business advertising.

-Because businesses are already flocking to Instagram (read more about their new, improved business advertising options in our blog post here), the next logical question is: how can this help increase marketing and sales?
+Because businesses are already flocking to Instagram, the next logical question is: how can this help increase marketing and sales?

 To answer this question, we’re going to tell you a story about a South Florida hair salon called True Hair Miami.